 1. Get Your Receipts Together

 The beautiful thing about credit cards for business owners is that it tracks all of your expenses.
 If you're a millennial, most likely all of your receipts are on a credit card.
 If you have a business credit card, even better.
 If you don't, get one immediately.
 It will save you the headache of having to sift through your expenses from the entire year and could also prevent you from getting audited.
-You need to compile all of your expenses so you can take advantage of tax deductions such as but not limited to travel, insurance, advertising, legal fees, and even a home office!
+You need to compile all of your costs so you can take advantage of tax deductions such as but not limited to travel, insurance, advertising, legal fees, and even a home office!

 2. Expect to Pay Self-Employment Tax